 Italian dancer Roberto Bolle made his Royal Ballet debut in 1999 as a Guest Artist, dancing Prince (The Nutcracker) opposite Darcey Bussell.
-He has since returned regularly as a Guest Artist, dancing such roles as Romeo, Apollo, Albrecht (Giselle), Prince Siegfried (Swan Lake), Prince Désiré (The Sleeping Beauty), Solor (La Bayadère), Aminta (Sylvia) and Des Grieux (Manon) and in ballets including Les Rendezvous, Thaïs pas de deux, In the middle, somewhat elevated and Remanso, and in galas and on tour with the Company.
-In the 2016/17 Season he returns to dance Armand (Marguerite and Armand).
+He has since returned regularly as a Guest Artist, dancing such roles as Romeo, Apollo, Albrecht (Giselle), Prince Siegfried (Swan Lake), Prince Désiré (The Sleeping Beauty), Solor (La Bayadère), Aminta (Sylvia), Armand (Marguerite and Armand) and Des Grieux (Manon) and in ballets including Les Rendezvous, Thaïs pas de deux, In the middle, somewhat elevated and Remanso, and in galas and on tour with the Company.

 Bolle was born in Piedmont.
 He trained there and, from the age of 12, at the ballet school of La Scala, Milan.
 He graduated into the company and was promoted to principal in 1996, aged 21.
 He was made an étoile in 2004.
 He dances regularly as a guest artist with the world’s leading companies, including the Mariinsky, the Bolshoi and Paris Opera Ballet, and in 2009 was made a principal of American Ballet Theatre in addition to his position with La Scala.
 Since 2000 he has given regular gala performances as part of Roberto Bolle and Friends, across Italy and around the world.
 Other engagements include dancing in a gala performance in Buckingham Palace in celebration of HM The Queen’s Golden Jubilee.